Coronavirus: 52 more deaths and 2,371 cases as EU vaccine plan hits fresh setback

 It has renewed its appeal for any available healthcare personnel who are not in the sector to contact them to help out.

-Asked about the situation in Killarney, with vaccine rolled out before the results of tests were known, the HSE in a statement said there was “no evidence” of risk, providing the person administering the vaccine was well.
+Asked about the situation in Killarney, with vaccine rolled out before the results of tests were known, the HSE in a statement said: “There is no evidence of any risk associated with a vaccine being administered in an individual who is waiting for a result of serial swabbing tests at the time of vaccination provided that they are feeling well.”

 At present, there are 49 outbreaks in residential settings across Cork and Kerry, a figure which includes nursing homes, community hospitals, disability centres and mental health services.